brfoley76/PromptingHumanAgent/BACKEND_INTEGRATION_COMPLETE.md

-# Backend Integration - Phase 1 Complete ✅
+# Backend Integration - COMPLETE ✅

 ## Summary

-Successfully implemented high-priority backend improvements to prepare for frontend integration with the learning_module.
+Backend integration with the learning_module frontend is **COMPLETE**.
+All phases have been implemented and deployed, including REST API, WebSocket communication, LLM agents, and full frontend integration.

 ## What Was Completed